§ 9401 Purpose of chapter.

 (2) The President Pro Tempore of the Senate;

-(3) The Director of the Delaware Economic Development Office;
+(3) The Director of the Division of Small Business, Development and Tourism;

 (4) The Secretary of the Department of Transportation;